St Benet's Abbey: The Abbey in Anglo-Saxon times

 Other early benefactors of St Benet's included Earl Ralf II of East Anglia and Edith Swannesha, concubine to Harold II.

 In 1065 St Benet's Abbey was in good enough condition to establish a cell, later Rumburgh Priory in Suffolk.
 However, towards the end of the 12th century this became a dependency of St Mary's Abbey in York.
 This happened by means of a gift made by the patron, who was either Stephen of Penthièvre, Count of Tréguier, Lord of Richmond or his son Alan of Penthièvre, Earl of Richmond and Cornwall.

 It was the first abbot of St Benet's Abbey, Elsinus, who procured stone to replace the wooden structure of the abbey's church.
 This must have been a notable operation since suitable stone does not occur in the vicinity.
 The work was completed by the second abbot, Thurstan, who when he died in 1064 is reported to have been buried before the altar in the chapel of St Michael within the abbey church.

-At the time of the Norman conquest King Harold Godwinson put the abbot of St Benet's, in charge of defending the East Anglian coast against invasion.
+At the time of the Norman Conquest of England, King Harold Godwinson put the abbot of St Benet's, in charge of defending the East Anglian coast against invasion.
 The involvement with military naval matters was naturally incumbent upon the abbot, as upon bishops and monastic superiors throughout England, in so far as he was a prominent public personage and landowner in the area and hence an integral element in the feudal system.
 The abbey was responsible for organizing a shipsoke or grouping of several hundreds which then had the obligation of providing a fighting ship.
 It is possible that the abbey did in fact provide the King Harold's ship.